A Little Bit of Heaven (1940 film)

 A Little Bit of Heaven is a 1940 musical film starring teenage soprano singer Gloria Jean.
-The story casts Gloria as a young member of a large Irish working-class family who becomes a singing sensation on a local radio station.
-The family's new-found wealth causes some discord until the family realizes that their closeness is what they value the most.

 The film's title comes from a traditional Irish song that Gloria Jean sings at a family gathering.
 Her 2005 biography is similarly titled: Gloria Jean: A Little Bit of Heaven.
 The film is an unofficial sequel to 1939's The Under-Pup, featuring several cast members from that film, but as different characters.
 The group of girls in The Under-Pup was called "The Penguins", and Gloria Jean sings the group's song early in this film.

+Plot

+Midge Loring is a young member of a large Irish working-class family who becomes a singing sensation on a local radio station.
+The family's new-found wealth causes some discord until the family realizes that their closeness is what they value the most.